starpentagon/realcore/README.md

 ## Environment variables
 Some shell scripts and CMake require the following environment variables:
-* REALCORE_DIR:  the top directory path of the REAL Core
+* REALCORE_DIR:  the top directory of the REAL Core
 * GTEST_DIR: the top directory of the Google Test
 * MAKE_JOB_NUMBER: the number of jobs to compile C++ files simultaneously